creativeai/slides/pitchdeck/4-market.rst

 * Engagement since late 2017, Early stages of exploration phase, speed of iteration cycles unclear as of yet.

-* 7900 employees, 2350 local offices worldwide to sell our software to

 .. image:: images/market_Publicis.png

 ----